 The shared parking areas have been established based upon the City of Oxnard Zoning Code requirement that shared parking spaces shall only be located within 500 feet of any use served.
-Thus, the shared parking areas are all located within 500 feet of the Mixed-Use, High Rise, Transit Center, and the Very High Density Residential The shared parking Planning Areas. spaces are distributed among on-street parallel and angled parking, off-street parking lots, and off-street parking structures.
+Thus, the shared parking areas are all located within 500 feet of the Mixed-Use, High Rise, TC Overlay and the Very High Density Residential Planning Areas.
+The shared parking spaces are distributed among on-street parallel and angled parking, off-street parking lots, and off-street parking structures.
 Figure 6.4 specifies the location of all shared and non-shared parking areas within the Specific Plan.

-- Parking Space Size: The size of all parking spaces will comply with the standards established by the City of Oxnard Municipal Code. - Shared Parking Ratios: Within the shared parking areas, residential parking demand ratios of 1.5 spaces per owner-occupied condominium unit and 1.2 spaces per unit for rental apartments were recommended by Nelson-Nygaard, as part of the Specific Plan's preliminary Shared Parking Study. Α commercial parking demand ratio of 2.5 spaces/1,000 square feet of commercial development was recommended as part of this same The ultimate goal of the shared parking approach is to permit flexibility in the municipal parking standards in favor of a system where the private sector develops parking meet only the needs development without over-building
+- Parking Space Size: The size of all parking spaces will comply with the standards established by the City of Oxnard Municipal Code. - Shared Parking Ratios: Within the shared parking areas, residential parking demand ratios of 1.5 spaces per owner-occupied condominium unit and 1.2 spaces per unit for rental apartments were recommended by Nelson-Nygaard, as part of the Specific Plan's preliminary Shared Parking Study.
+A commercial parking demand ratio of 2.5 spaces/ 1,000 square feet of commercial development was recommended as part of this same study.
+The ultimate goal of the shared parking approach is to permit flexibility in the municipal parking standards in favor of a sustem where the private sector develops parking to meet only the needs of development without over-building parking supply.
+The preliminary Shared Parking Study prepared by Nelson-Nygaard and Associates concluded that approximately 1,728 parking spaces (including 154 "shared" spaces) will be needed within the Shared Parking District to meet the parking demand for residents, guests, shoppers, business owners, and their employees.

-- The preliminary parking supply.
-Shard Parking Study prepared by Nelson-Nygaard and Associates concluded that approximately 1,728 parking spaces (including "shared" spaces) will be needed within the Shared Parking District to meet the parking demand residents, guests, shoppers, business owners, and their employees. - Non-Shared Residential Parking Ratios: Within the High Density Residential and Live/Work Planning Areas (Planning Areas 1-14), an overall parking ratio of 2.75 spaces per residential unit was used to calculate the number of parking spaces required for both residents and guests.
-These non-shared spaces are provided in a combination of two-car garages for each residential unit plus on-street parallel parking, and off-street parking areas for guest The total number of nonparking. shared spaces available to the High Density Residential Planning Areas will likely exceed the City's standard parking requirements.
-Nevertheless, Specific Plan permits establishment of a residential permit parking program within the High Density Residential Planning Areas, if the City determines that spillover parking is creating parking shortages.
+Non-Shared Residential Parking Ratios: Within the High Density Residential Planning Areas (Planning Areas 4-13), an overall parking ratio of 2.5 spaces per residential unit was used to calculate the number of parking spaces required for both residents and guests.
+These non-shared spaces are provided in a combination of two-car garages for each residential unit plus on-street parallel parking, and off-street parking areas for guest parking.
+The total number of non- shared spaces available to the High Density Residential Planning Areas will likely exceed the City's standard parking requirements.
+Nevertheless, this Specific Plan permits the establishment of a residential permit parking program within the High Density Residential Planning Areas, if the City determines that spillover parking is creating parking shortages.
 Establishment of such a program would be subject to review and approval by the Planning Manager.